RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ![f2](http://i.imgur.com/SCj6UVw.png)

 Open each file in a text editor and fill it out with your server's info.
 You will need to port forward your servers port in your router settings.
+See the `Port Forwarding` part of this page.
 For now, the .auth file cannot be read on the latest source, so it can be ignored.

 ###Running the server